-In February 2013, the board of directors approved an amendment to the 2005 Plan, subject to stockholder approval, to increase the number of shares reserved for issuance by 3,000,000, thereby increasing the total number of shares issuable under the 2005 Plan from 71,105,414 to 74,105,414.
+In March 2014, the board approved an amendment to the 2005 Plan, subject to stockholder approval, to extend the term of the 2005 Plan from March 8, 2015 to March 17, 2024.
+The proposed amendments provide that the 2005 Plan will terminate ten years following the earlier of (i) the date it was adopted by the board on March 17, 2014 or (ii) the date it became effective upon approval by the stockholders of the company, unless sooner terminated by the board.
+In March 2014, the board also approved an amendment to the 2005 Plan, subject to stockholder approval, to increase the number of shares reserved for issuance by 3,000,000, thereby increasing the total number of shares issuable under the 2005 Plan from 74,118,743 to 77,118,743.
 The total number of shares issuable under the 2005 Plan includes shares subject to awards granted under the prior plans that were outstanding on the effective date of the 2005 Plan and that were subsequently canceled, forfeited, settled in cash or that expired by their terms and thereafter returned to the pool of shares available for grant and issuance under the 2005 Plan.
 Subject to stockholder approval, we plan to register the additional 3,000,000 shares reserved under the 2005 Plan on a Registration Statement on Form S-8.